saady-1122/lab02/worksheet.md

 was born on September 9th, 1941.
 If he were still alive, how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.
+ANSWER

+Please Enter Your First Name (no spaces) followed by ENTER: DennisRitchie Enter the year in which you were born: 2003
+Enter the month in which you were born (1-12): 9
+Enter the day of the month in which you were born (1-31): 9 Today is 2023/10/20
+Your birthday was 2003/09/09
+Hello, DennisRitchie.
+You are 20 years, 5 weeks, and 6 days old today